WoodWing/interactive-components-samples/README.md

 ### Important: This feature requires Content Station Aurora version 11.15 or higher

-Check [here](tree/1.0) if you're using a Content Station Aurora version between 11.6 and 11.15 and want to use interactive components.

 ## Configuration and Usage

 Configuring interactive components consists of two parts.
 The first is the **interactive content** itself which needs to be hosted on an accessible external web server.
 The second part is to create or extend a component set to include a **component** to make the interactive content available for use in the Digital Editor.
 This samples project is based on the [boilerplate project](https://github.com/WoodWing/csde-components-boilerplate) and extends it with two components.